-However, you may not find a chest clip on your car seat if they’re ECE approved as there is a specification stated clearly under R44/04 that a single operation is required to release the child from the restraint.
-By having a chest clip, it is already considered as ‘two operations’ to release the child.
+However, you may not find a retainer clip on your car seat if they’re UNECE approved as there is a specification stated clearly under R44.04 that a single operation is required to release the child from the restraint.
+By having a retainer clip, it is already considered as ‘two operations’ to release the child.
 This lengthen process will slow down the rescue operation.

 Apart from making sure that the position of the shoulder harnesses are always at the correct location before a crash, the retainer clip also functions as an energy management device.
 During a frontal crash, the retainer clip will move from its original location at the chest, downwards.
 This process slows down the frontal jerking of the child’s abdomen effectively reducing neck loads and injuries.